Bushtracks Autumn 2023

 Figure out where those drainage lines converge, and you can potentially protect multiple springs in one fell swoop.

-“To fence one individual spring, we might need 400m of fencing, but with this approach we might be able to protect a cluster of six springs with a 50m fence in a strategic location,” explains Dean.
+“To fence one individual spring, we might need 400 m of fencing, but with this approach we might be able to protect a cluster of six springs with a 50 m fence in a strategic location,” explains Dean.

-To map the drainage lines, Dean and his colleagues have turned to LiDAR (Light Detection and Ranging) a remote sensing method that uses hundred of laser beams per square metre to take measurements from the air.
+To map the drainage lines, Dean and his colleagues have turned to LiDAR (Light Detection and Ranging) a remote sensing method that uses hundreds of laser beams per square metre to take measurements from the air.

-The resulting point clouds can be used to generate 3D topographic maps accurate to 2cm vertical increments.
+The resulting point clouds can be used to generate 3D topographic maps accurate to 2 cm vertical increments.

 “Using modern GIS spatial analysis, we can then generate a flow-path analysis to understand the path taken by a drop of rain falling anywhere on the reserve.